JonahBraun/wago/readme.md

 ### Action Chain
 Actions are run in the following order.
 All actions are optional but there must be at least one.
 The chain is stopped if an action fails (exit status >0).

-1. -cmd is run and waited to finish.
+1. `-cmd` is run and waited to finish.
-1. -daemon is run.
-If -trigger, chain continues after -daemon outputs the exact trigger string.
-Otherwise, -timer milliseconds is waited and then the chain continues.
+1. `-daemon` is run.
+If `-trigger`, chain continues after `-daemon` outputs the exact trigger string.
+Otherwise, `-timer` milliseconds is waited and then the chain continues.
-1. -pcmd is run and waited to finish.
+1. `-pcmd` is run and waited to finish.
-1. -url is opened.
+1. `-url` is opened.

 When a matching file system event occurs, all actions are killed and the chain is started from the beginning.

-Commands are executed by -shell, which defaults to your current shell.
+Commands are executed by `-shell`, which defaults to your current shell.
 This allows you to do stuff like `some_command && some_script.sh`.
 Output and input are connected to your terminal so that you can interact with commands.
-Note that -daemon and -pcmd will run concurrently and input will be sent to both.
+Note that `-daemon` and `-pcmd` will run concurrently and input will be sent to both.
 If you require distinct input, use shell I/O redirection or wrap a command in a script.

 WaGo reports actions as they occur.
-Once you are comfortable with what is happening, consider using -q to make things less noisy.
+Once you are comfortable with what is happening, consider using `-q` to make things less noisy.

 ### File system events
-WaGo begins by recursively (-recursive defaults to true) watching all the directories in -dir except for those matching -ignore.
+WaGo begins by recursively (`-recursive` defaults to true) watching all the directories in `-dir` except for those matching `-ignore`.

-Events are ignored unless they match -watch.
+Events are ignored unless they match `-watch`.
 You can listen for all sorts of events, even deletes.
-Use -v to see all events and modify -watch accordingly.
+Use `-v` to see all events and modify `-watch` accordingly.

 ### Webserver
 If you are developing a static site, WaGo can run a static web server for you.
-Set the port with -web to start it.
+Set the port with `-web` to start it.

 # Command Reference